return42/sphkerneldoc/linux_src_doc/fs/super_c.rst

 Description
 -----------

-generic_shutdown_super() does all fs-independent work on superblock shutdown.
+     \ :c:func:`generic_shutdown_super`\  does all fs-independent work on superblock shutdown.
 Typical ->kill_sb() should pick all fs-specific objects that need destruction out of superblock, call \ :c:func:`generic_shutdown_super`\ and release aforementioned objects.
-Note: dentries and inodes \_are\_ taken care of and do not need specific handling.
+Note: dentries and inodes _are_ taken care of and do not need specific handling.

      Upon calling this function, the filesystem may no longer alter or rearrange the set of dentries belonging to this super_block, nor may it change the attachments of dentries to inodes.

 .. _`sget_userns`: